Climate Change Initiatives

 Energy-Efficiency Initiatives in Logistics

-To achieve an annual 1% reduction in energy intensity and a continuation of 1% improvement in five-year average energy intensity as a specified consigner under the amended Act on Rational Use of Energy, we continued working plant by plant towards implementing modal shifts, promoting joint distribution, and improving cargo load ratios.
+To achieve an annual 1% reduction in energy intensity and a continuation of 1% improvement in five-year average energy intensity as a specified consigner under the amended Act on Rational Use of Energy, we continued working towards implementing modal shifts, promoting joint distribution, and improving cargo load ratios.

 CO2 Emissions and Energy Intensity Index from Logistics (Kaneka)